-- 30.1 We recommend that all persons employed on licensed premises who are engaged in the sale and supply of alcohol be encouraged to attend training programmes to raise awareness of their responsibility and particularly of the offences contained within the Act.
-Similarly persons employed at on-licensed premises should be encouraged to attend training programmes which will raise their awareness of the issues relating to drugs and violence in licensed premises, and that suitable training be extended to all staff involved in managing or supervising the premises. - 30.2 It is also recommended that persons employed on premises providing entertainment for children and young people attend training programmes in basic child protection and safety, and if appropriate have the necessary DBS checks. - 30.3 All persons employed on licensed premises should be provided with in-house training on basic public safety and the housekeeping arrangements relative to those premises.
+30.1 We recommend that all persons employed on licensed premises who are engaged in the sale and supply of alcohol be encouraged to attend training programmes to raise awareness of their responsibility and particularly of the offences contained within the Act.
+Similarly persons employed at on-licensed premises should be encouraged to attend training programmes which will raise their awareness of the issues relating to drugs and violence in licensed premises, and that suitable training be extended to all staff involved in managing or supervising the premises.
+Links with local training providers such as INSPIRE are in existence.
+Licensees and their staff will be signposted at the regularly held joint meetings towards accessing any relevant training.

+- 30.2 It is also recommended that persons employed on premises providing entertainment for children and young people attend training programmes in basic child protection and safety, and if appropriate have the necessary DBS checks. - 30.3 All persons employed on licensed premises should be provided with in-house training on basic public safety and the housekeeping arrangements relative to those premises.